astropy/astropy-APEs/APE2.rst

 follow an LTS release).
 This addresses the first issue by applying a time-based release cycle, meaning no feature will need to wait more than six months before reaching users.
-Simultaneously, it addresses the second concern by providing a gurantee to facilities that if they use at LTS, they can count on releases fixing critical bugs for at least two years.
+Simultaneously, it addresses the second concern by providing a guarantee to facilities that if they use an LTS, they can count on releases fixing critical bugs for at least two years.

 Version numbering